 Meanwhile, all five living species of rhinos face threats: from poaching, from forest loss and human encroachment.
 But two of those species — Indonesia’s Javan and Sumatran rhinos — remain close to extinction as two of the world’s most endangered large mammals.

 There are maybe 44 Javan rhinos in the wild, and 100 Sumatran rhinos.
 The two sub-species only survive in parts of Indonesia.

-Raveena Aulakh is the Star’s environment reporter.
-She is intrigued by climate change and its impact, now and long-term, and wildlife.
+Raveena Aulakh is the Toronto Star’s environment reporter.
+She is intrigued by climate change and its impact, now and long-term.
 Follow her on Twitter @raveenaaulakh